Teleradiology

 A CT scan of a patient's chest is displayed through teleradiology.

-Teleradiology is the transmission of radiological patient images from procedures such as x-rays photographs, Computed tomography (CT), and MRI imaging, from one location to another for the purposes of sharing studies with other radiologists and physicians.
+Teleradiology is the transmission of radiological patient images from procedures such as x-rays, Computed tomography (CT), and MRI imaging, from one location to another for the purposes of sharing studies with other radiologists and physicians.
 Teleradiology allows radiologists to provide services without actually having to be at the location of the patient.
 This is particularly important when a sub-specialist such as an MRI radiologist, neuroradiologist, pediatric radiologist, or musculoskeletal radiologist is needed, since these professionals are generally only located in large metropolitan areas working during daytime hours.
 Teleradiology allows for specialists to be available at all times.

 Teleradiology utilizes standard network technologies such as the Internet, telephone lines, wide area networks, local area networks (LAN) and the latest advanced technologies such as medical cloud computing.
 Specialized software is used to transmit the images and enable the radiologist to effectively analyze potentially hundreds of images of a given study.
 Technologies such as advanced graphics processing, voice recognition, artificial intelligence, and image compression are often used in teleradiology.
 Through teleradiology and mobile DICOM viewers, images can be sent to another part of the hospital or to other locations around the world with equal effort.

 Teleradiology is a growth technology given that imaging procedures are growing approximately 15% annually against an increase of only 2% in the radiologist population.